-This is an institution of Government of Rajasthan.
+This college has been established and being run by the Government of Rajasthan through Commissionerate of College Education, Jaipur .
 The Academic calendar is prepared at the level of Commissioner College Education, Jaipur.
 All government colleges of the state of Rajasthan need to strictly adhere to the provided academic calendar.
 Similarly the schedule of examination is framed by affiliating university MLSU Udaipur.
 So broadly the events like admission, student union election, cultural and literary activities are conducted as per the academic calendar of department.
 Some college level events are needed to be organized in the given time frame.
 Schedules of filling the examination forms and annual or semester in CBCS examinations are framed by university.
 So for major academic and other events college neither has any autonomy nor has the liberty of non compliance of the calendar.
 Still, the dates of periodical class tests, internal examinations etc are scheduled at college level and the concerned faculty and department are supposed to follow it strictly.
+So some guidelines and instructions are mandated by department or university while some measures have been adopted at institutional level.